Crisco Pie Crust Recipe

 Can I use butter instead of shortening in a Crisco Pie Crust?

-While we don’t recommend it for maximum flavor, you can make this recipe with butter.
+You can sub half for maximum flavor.
 Butter tends to spread more with baking so keep in mind you may want to chill the dough longer.

 How do I get a flaky pie crust?